 Here are some of our favorite techniques:

 Technical SEO isn’t the sexiest part, but it matters.
-And before you invest a ton of resources into content, keywords, links, and all of the other high-touch elements of SEO, you’d be wise to get the technical foundation cemented into place.
+And before you invest a ton of resources into content, keyword research, internal links, and all of the other high-touch elements of SEO, you’d be wise to get the technical foundation cemented into place.

 The first step is to make sure your entire website loads on HTTPS.
 Google takes website security very seriously and sites that aren’t secure, or websites that have a smorgasbord of security features, often struggle to rank.
 If you haven’t already made the switch to HTTPS, now is the time.
 Not only will it enhance your SEO, but it also makes it harder for malicious outsiders to attack your site and compromise your data.